jakofranko/glossa/README.md

 Generate a new word: `lang.get_word([optional type])`.
 Will create a simpler than a name but unique word.

 Passing in a type will generate phonemes that have only that type in order to create words that sound unified.

+At any time, you can export a JSON file with the state of your language generator (including all the words and names you've already generated) by `lang.export(path)`.

 ### Example Usage